schmitfe/metastable-sfa-network/README.md

-# metastable-sfa-network
+# Metastable Cortical Network with Spike-Frequency Adaptation

-Simulation and analysis code for metastable cortical attractor networks with spike-frequency adaptation.
-Includes model definition, simulation scripts, and figure generation for publication.
+This repository contains simulation and analysis code for a metastable spiking attractor network model that incorporates **spike-frequency adaptation (SFA)**.
+The project explores how adaptation shapes metastable dynamics, transition statistics, and temporal structure in cortical-like recurrent networks.

+---

+## 📂 Repository Structure